UK garage

 UK garage, abbreviated as UKG, is a genre of electronic music which originated in England in the early to mid-1990s.
 It is defined by percussive, shuffled rhythms with syncopated hi-hats, cymbals, and snares, and may include either 4/4 house kick patterns or more irregular "2-step" rhythms.
 Garage tracks also commonly feature "chopped up" and time-stretched or pitch-shifted vocal samples complementing the underlying rhythmic structure at a tempo usually around 130 BPM.
 The genre was influenced by garage house, jungle, Jamaican soundsystem, ragga, dancehall, gospel music, R&B, and rave culture.

 UK garage encompassed subgenres such as speed garage and 2-step, and was then largely subsumed into other styles of music and production in the mid-2000s, including bassline, grime, and dubstep.
 The decline of UK garage during the mid-2000s saw the birth of UK funky, which is closely related.
-The 2010s saw a resurgence in the genre, then in the early 2020s, a revival of UK garage, sometimes titled "new UK garage" or "NUKG", was widely attributed to London-based producer Conducta and his record label Kiwi Rekords.
+The 2010s saw a resurgence in the genre through underground and leftfield club music particularly as an influence on what became known as "post dubstep", then in the early 2020s, a major populist revival of UK garage, sometimes titled "new UK garage" or "NUKG".